marq-oh/bcnd-p3/README.md

 ### Part 1: Plan the project with write-ups
 The main workflow and backend of the application was developed using Smart Contracts (Solidity).
 The frontend was developed using NodeJs.

 There are a total of 4 roles.
 The flow of how each role communicates with each other, the properties of each role and the functions that each role performs can be understood through the [UML diagrams](https://github.com/marq-oh/bcnd-p3/tree/master/UML).

+Subcontract inheritance:
+- contract AccessControl
+- contract Base is AccessControl
+- contract Core is Base

 ### Part 2: Write smart contracts
 |Contract            |Description              																				   									   |